Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-2/problem_2.md

 <img width="30%" alt="image" src="https://user-images.githubusercontent.com/252020/163449901-0b752cac-642b-4ce9-9398-9364b3c81b0f.png">

-One thing to note: **There's no mentioning of how data is stored in a List.
+One thing to note: **There's no mentioning of the type of the element, and how data is stored in a List.
 This is up to specific implementation of a List to decide.**

 ### The Task